walakaka77/test-doc-site/parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-4-backlink-checklist/backlink-checklist.markdown

 ![petsguide social icons leads to nowhere](../../parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-4-backlink-checklist/image-petsguide-social-icons-leads-nowhere.png)
 - Interlinking is also done for backlinking purposes, without much thought
 ![petsguide links are just for backlink purposes](../../parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-4-backlink-checklist/image-petsguide-links-not-thoughtful.png)

+{: .warning}
+These are clear red flags that `petsguide.com` is either a PBN (Private Blog Network) or a link farm.
+I'll stay clear of these -- simply because spammy backlinks can hurt my SEO, and if we're paying money, we want it to benefit us and not harm us -.-

 ## Conclusion